funkmasterjee/twitter/README.md

 # twitter
-I have no clue what I'am doing so whatch out for yourselves...seriously...go away fron this code...thx :-)
+I have no clue what I'm doing so whatch out for yourselves...seriously...go away fron this code...thx :-)